 Welcome to the University of Oregon Police Department Community Service Officer Program.
 This program provides an alternative pathway to police services for our University of Oregon students.
-Community Service Officer perform many functions within the police supporting campus safety.
+Community Service Officers perform many functions within the police supporting campus safety.
 Community Service Officers are highly trained, unarmed, non-sworn professional members of the police department.
-All Community Service Officers receive a plethora of professional training as shown HERE.
+All Community Service Officers receive a plethora of professional training.

 - Student services liaison

-- Patrolling campus with an emphasis on student centered areas
+- Patrol campus with an emphasis on student centered areas

 - Access control

 - Security Operations Center support